Businessplan.Earlylight.io | Updated: Feb 2026

 Week 3 (Mar 3-9)

-• Begin import compliance workflow: FDA pathway, customs broker setup, and TCEQ biodigester inquiries.
+• Begin import compliance workflow: FDA pathway, customs broker setup, and TCEQ site inquiries.

 • Publish first social content: BSFL nutrition facts and Happy Pet Project teaser posts.